 Azure Functions Python Cookbook¶

-Practical, production-oriented recipes for building Azure Functions with the Python v2 programming model.
+Practical, production-oriented patterns for building Azure Functions with the Python v2 programming model.

 What this project is